 During 2021, the DU DC Plan determined that operational failures related to prior years existed as of June 30, 2021 and 2022.
-The Plan is in the process of correcting those operational failures in accordance with the relevant Internal Revenue Service Revenue Procedure(s), and a corresponding liability has been recognized in the Consolidated Statements of Financial Position in the Accrued liabilities financial statement line item.
+The Plan corrected the operational failures in fiscal year 2023 in accordance with the relevant Internal Revenue Service Revenue Procedure(s).